 The good news is . . . .

 Once you become aware that you’ve been deceived and betrayed, you have the choice to protect yourself from further victimization.

 Except in rare circumstances like unjust imprisonment or being held against your will, the experience of victimization lasts only a brief time.
 As soon as the boundary violation ends, so too does the state of being a victim.
 If you experience repetitive boundary violations in a relationship, you must learn how to tap into your power to decide how best to protect yourself.

 When you are free to choose your response, you are not a victim.

-If your partner is irresponsible about handling money and you choose to separate your money from his, this is a boundary and an act of protection.
-You may tell yourself that you’re a victim because you “had to” create the boundary because of your partner’s irresponsibility.
+If your spouse is irresponsible about handling money and you choose to separate your money from his, this is a boundary and an act of protection.
+You may tell yourself that you’re a victim because you “had to” create the boundary because of your spouse’s irresponsibility.
 This is not true.
 Among the many choices you could have made, including doing nothing, you chose to separate the money.

 Don’t cripple your ability to practice good self-care by equating self-protection with being a victim.

 Believe it or not, victim thinking is self-centered.
 If you’re in a victim stance internally, you feel one-down, helpless and at the mercy of others.
 From this place you perceive yourself as the target of unfortunate events and other people’s bad behavior.
 You may interpret random events as being about your exceptionally bad luck or that other people are out to get you.
 You become “terminally unique” in your outlook and may even become paranoid.